 Nemesis also requires dues in the form of our broader responsibility as human beings.
 When we are not behaving responsibly toward our planet, this can result in many disastrous consequences.
 We must pay our dues through greater responsibility, greater understanding, and greater ethical evolution, which Peace Literacy helps us achieve.

 Nemesis is often mischaracterized as a metaphor for mere angry vengeance.
 She is better understood as a metaphor for the need for responsibility, the balance created by responsibility, and the consequences of irresponsibility.
 According to philosopher Charles E. Scott, “Nemesis, in early myths . . . was not at all a flattened image of mere angry vengeance.
 She was a much more subtle sensibility of connection with measured consideration, knowing that offense carries consequences.”

 Nemesis is a metaphor for the gap in this diagram, that shows the level of our Peace Literacy lagging far behind the level of our technology.
 Nemesis is also a metaphor for the consequences of that gap.
 To use the word with its more conventional meaning of "adversary," this gap and its consequences are humanity's greatest nemesis.

-Our technological powers will continue to escalate in the coming years, and we must bridge that gap by escalating our Peace Literacy to an even greater extent, which will help us achieve greater responsibility, greater understanding, and greater ethical evolution.
+Our technological powers will continue to escalate in the coming years, and we must bridge this gap by escalating our Peace Literacy to an even greater extent, which will help us achieve greater responsibility, greater understanding, and greater ethical evolution.
 If we don’t pay our dues by increasing our Peace Literacy, the Nemesis Gap will be a debt that has increasingly significant consequences.
 If we don't counterbalance our god-like technological powers with Peace Literacy, the potential consequences include human extinction, along with forms of existence that are arguably worse than extinction.

 © 2021 Paul K. Chappell